 Software development costs incurred prior to establishing technological feasibility are charged to operations and included in research and development costs.
 The technological feasibility of a software product is established when the Company has completed all planning, designing, coding, and testing activities that are necessary to establish that the product meets its design specifications, including functionality, features, and technical performance requirements.
 Software development costs incurred after establishing technological feasibility for software sold as a perpetual license, as defined within ASC 985-20 (Software – Costs of Software to be sold, Leased, or Marketed) are capitalized and amortized on a product-by-product basis when the product is available for general release to customers.

 Patents and trademarks which are stated at amortized cost, relate to the development of video surveillance security system technology and are being amortized over 17 years.

-The Company has a 90 day warranty period for materials and labor after final acceptance of all projects.
-If any parts are defective they are replaced under our vendor warranty which is usually 12 to36 months.
+The Company has a 90-day warranty period for materials and labor after final acceptance of all projects.
+If any parts are defective they are replaced under our vendor warranty which is usually 12 to 36 months.
 Final acceptance terms vary by customer.
 Some customers have a cure period for any material deviation and if the Company fails or is unable to correct any deviations, a full refund of all payments made by the customer will be arranged by the Company.
-As of December 31, 2020 and 2019, the warranty costs have been de-minimis, therefore no accrual of warranty liability has been made.
+As of December 31, 2021 and 2020, the warranty costs have been de-minimis, therefore no accrual of warranty liability has been made.

 Our systems are sold as integrated systems and there are no sales returns allowed.